 The primary mission of the Center is to assist SMU students who may be struggling with alcohol or other drug problems.
-The Center provides assessments, interventions, referrals, short-term counseling, and on-going support for recovering students.
-All contacts with Center staff are confidential; under no circumstances is any information released, without written consent of the student.
+The Center provides assessment, intervention, referral, short-term counseling, as well as on-going support for recovering students.
+Sessions with Center counselors are confidential and no information is released without written consent of the student.